FieldWarning/projectFieldWarning/documentation/coding-style.md

 9. `this.` can make method invocations more expressive, but using it for field access is almost always wrong and hints at a naming issue.

-10. Namespace imports should be specified at the top of the file, *outside* of `namespace` declarations, and should be sorted alphabetically.
+10. Namespace imports should be specified at the top of the file, below the license disclaimer, *outside* of `namespace` declarations, and should be sorted alphabetically.
+PFW imports should be separated from engine imports by an empty line.

 11. Avoid more than one empty line at any time.
 Two blank lines can rarely be used for emphasis, but the need for them hints that the code is doing too much and needs to be refactored.